Feeling (and getting) that keto high during your fast

 Getting in ketosis – and staying there

-You want to stay in ketosis while fasting – How do you eat to do that?
+You want to stay in ketosis while fasting – how do you eat to do that?

-The long-term impact of a meat heavy keto approach is unknown
+The long-term impact of a meat-heavy keto approach is unknown

-Plant based ketosis is possible
+Plant-based ketosis is possible

-What “alternative” sugars can I have and still stay in ketosis?
+Which “alternative” sugars can I have and still stay in ketosis?